jjyjoy1/scSeq_Analysis/Advances_ML_SCdata_Analysis.md

-Great, I’ll compile a detailed technical report summarizing advances in single-cell data analysis from the last five years, with a focus on human data.
-This will include the application of machine learning and deep learning models from sequencing noise correction to cell type annotation, T/B cell repertoire analysis, and spatial transcriptomics.
-I’ll focus on published methods, model architectures, and commonly used tools.

-I’ll let you know as soon as the report is ready.

 # Advances in Machine Learning for Single-Cell Data Analysis (2019–2024)

 Single-cell genomic technologies have rapidly advanced, yielding complex datasets that challenge traditional analysis methods due to their noise, sparsity, and high dimensionality.
 In the last five years, machine learning (ML) – especially deep learning (DL) – has been applied at every stage of the single-cell analysis pipeline to extract meaningful biological insights from human single-cell data.
 Deep neural networks can capture intricate patterns in heterogeneous, noisy single-cell data, often outperforming conventional approaches.
 Below, we provide a structured review of these advances, covering the analysis pipeline (from noise correction to cell type annotation), immune repertoire analysis for T and B cells, spatial transcriptomics, and the key DL model architectures (autoencoders, graph neural networks, transformers, etc.) that have driven new methods.
 We highlight widely adopted, peer-reviewed tools and models (with citations) and summarize them in tables for clarity.